anniecherk/and-now-with-feeling/README.md

 fn maybe_divide(a: i32, b: i32) -> Result<32, &'static str> {
     if b == 0 {
         nay!("Dividing by zero?
-No way no how!")
+Not on my watch!")
     } else {
         yay!(a / b)
     }